Chris Minns: 2021 leadership challenge

 Following Labor's defeat at the Upper Hunter by-election in May 2021 and a possible leadership challenge to McKay, a file titled Why Chris Minns and Jamie Clements can never run the NSW Labor Party was circulated from the office of deputy Labor leader Yasmin Catley.
 Minns was disappointed with the lack of explanation or communication from McKay and Catley over the file circulation, and resigned from shadow cabinet on 26 May.
 He was the second MP to resign from shadow cabinet in two days after shadow treasurer Walt Secord, a close supporter of Minns.
 On 31 May 2021, after McKay resigned as party leader, Minns announced he would run for party leadership.
-If Michael Daley and Minns had contested for party leadership, it would have been Minns’ third leadership contest and his second one versus Daley.
+If Michael Daley and Minns had contested for party leadership, it would have been Minns' third leadership contest and his second one versus Daley.
 Minns’ leadership bid was publicly supported by more than a dozen senior Labor MPs including Penny Sharpe, Ryan Park, Jihad Dib, and Prue Car.
-On 4 June 2021, Michael Daley pulled out of the leadership contest, allowing Minns to be elected to the position of leader unopposed.
+On 4 June 2021, Daley pulled out of the leadership contest, allowing Minns to be elected to the position of leader unopposed.

 Opposition Leader

-In the 2023 New South Wales election campaign, Minns has made election promises to invest further into public services.
-He has been criticised for being reluctant to promise reform on money laundering in gambling, however on the 16th of January Minns released a plan to reform gambling, banning donations from clubs (gambling organisations) to political parties and promising a cashless gaming card trial, which would last for 12 months and cover 500 of the approximately 86,480 (0.58%) pokies machines (slots).
+In the 2023 NSW election campaign, Minns made election promises to invest further into public services.
+He had been criticised for being reluctant to promise reform on money laundering in gambling, however on 16 January Minns released a plan to reform gambling, which would ban donations from clubs (gambling organisations) to political parties and promises a cashless gaming card trial, which would last for 12 months and cover 500 of the approximately 86,480 (0.58%) pokies machines (slots).

+2023 election

+Minns led the Labor Party to victory at the 2023 New South Wales state election on 25 March, defeating the incumbent Liberal–National Coalition, returning Labor to power at the state level for the first time since 2011.
+Despite winning the election, Labor did not win enough seats to govern in majority, but were able to form government with the support of three independents Alex Greenwich, Greg Piper and Joe McGirr.